History of Meditation and of Ancient India - the Beginning

 Some crossed the Himalayas others wandered along the coasts to India when sea levels were low.

-Until today the genome of people in the the western and the eastern part of India differ and an ancient human population still lives on the Andaman Islands in the east of India.
+Until today the genome of people in the western and the eastern part of India differ and an ancient human population still lives on the Andaman Islands in the east of India.

 The Owner of the Land